requarks/wiki-docs/rendering.md

 # Overview

-The rendering pipeline defines how your content is rendered into it's final readable form.
+The rendering pipeline defines how your content is rendered into its final readable form.

 Rendering modules are attached to a core language module.
 Depending on the editor used, content will go through several **core rendering modules <kbd>CRM</kbd>**.
 For example, using the Markdown editor will result in the content being transformed through the Markdown CRM, then by the HTML CRM modules.